Xqhare/Mawu/README.md

 #### Objects
 In the rfc8259 standard, a JSON object is a set of key-value pairs where the keys should be unique.
 As this is not a hard requirement however, JSON parsers have handled this in a number of ways.
 Mawu will parse JSON objects as a `HashMap<String, MawuValue>` and uses the same behavior for duplicate keys, in that they are replaced with the last value.
-Because of the same behavior, Mawu will return JSON objects not in the same order as the JSON file.
+Because of the same behavior of `HashMap`, Mawu will return JSON objects not in the same order as the JSON file.

 #### Arrays
-Ordering of arrays is kept.
+Ordering of arrays is kept the same as in the JSON file.

 #### Numbers
 `Infinity` and `NaN` are explicitly not part of the rfc8259 standard, but are implemented in some parsers.
 Mawu does not support them at all, and any `NaN` or `Infinity` encountered will be returned as `MawuValue::None`.